Isnor/formulatel/readme.md

 This project uses [Tilt](https://tilt.dev); `tilt up` will start the services in Kubernetes and forward the Grafana port to the host - i.e. you can view the dashboard at http://localhost:3000

 This assumes that a Kubernetes cluster is running on your machine.
-If you use `kind` and have `ctl-ptrl` installed, `make k8s-cluster` will create a cluster and registry for `formulatel`.
+If you use `kind` and have `ctlptl` installed, `make k8s-cluster` will create a cluster and registry for `formulatel`.
 Otherwise, you'll need to create a cluster before bringing up the application with `tilt`.

-### Locally
+### Docker

-This application is interesting because it charts F1 telemetry data while you race, but those are provided by Grafana and some backend store like InfluxDB.
-Because of this, running locally involves running the `ingest`, and `rpc` services as well as a datastore and Grafana, and configure them to work with one another, which is generally a lot more hassle than it's worth.
+I should make a docker-compose for this at some point

 ## Goals

 Much of what's in this repo may not be pragmatic because one of the goals I have for this project is to play around with some new technologies.
 I doubt many sim-racers will be interested in this and those that are probably aren't playing F123, but the end goal is to produce some kind of open racing sim telemetry specification.

-- [~] have fun!
+- [x] have fun!
-- [x] grafana dashboards reading from k8s cluster (see helm chart `prometheus-community/kube-prometheus-stack`)
+- [x] grafana dashboards reading from k8s cluster (see helm chart `prometheus-community/kube-prometheus-stack`) **note**: I'm now trying to rip out the prom/grafana parts of the opentel demo
 - [ ] chart telemetry data
 - [ ] build a dashboard for interesting telemetry data
 - [ ] realtime chart?